Comanchero Motorcycle Club

-The Comanchero Motorcycle Club is an outlaw motorcycle gang in Australia and South East Asia.
+The Comanchero Motorcycle Club is an outlaw motorcycle gang in Australia and South East Asia and New Zealand.
 The Comancheros are participants in the United Motorcycle Council of NSW, which convened a conference in 2009 to address legislation aimed against the "bikie" clubs, their poor public image in the wake of several violent clashes and ongoing biker wars, and defusing deadly feuds such as the Comancheros' battles with the Hells Angels.
 The sincerity of these efforts to defend the battered image of the clubs has been met with skepticism.